How To Install Titan NextGen on Linux

 Related To Titan Nextgen Builds 2.x and above.
 Question How can I install Titan Nextgen?
 Reasoning I would like install the latest Titan build to avoid running outdated and unsupported software.
 Answer You have the option to install/upgrade to Titan ...

-How To: Upgrade From Legacy Cornerstone MFT To NextGen Titan MFT Question How can I upgrade from legacy Cornerstone MFT 2019 to Cornerstone MFT NextGen?
-Reasoning With the release of the Cornerstone MFT NextGen version, we would like to take ...
+How To: Upgrade From Legacy Cornerstone MFT To Titan MFT NextGen Question How can I upgrade from legacy Cornerstone MFT 2019 to Titan MFT NextGen?
+Reasoning With the release of the Titan MFT NextGen version, we would like to take advantage of the new ...